Midnight ciabatta, crispy on the outside, soft and with lots of holes in the middle

 Sprinkle the dough with flour on top and use scrapers (plastic or metal dough spatulas) or a knife to divide the dough into 2, 4 or 6 portions.
 Form each portion lightly with scraps, pushing the flour from the pastry board to the bottom of the dough.
 Cover with a cloth and set aside for 15 minutes.
 Then, preferably using two scrapers, put the ciabatta "upside down" on baking paper sprinkled with flour.
 Place the rolls at intervals, cover with a cloth and leave for another 20 minutes.

-During this time, heat the oven with the baking sheet inside to 245°C. Place a heatproof bowl of water on the bottom of the oven.
-Slide the ciabatta (together with baking paper) onto the preheated baking sheet and bake for about 20 - 25 minutes.
+During this time, we preheat the oven with the tray inside to 245°C. Place a heatproof bowl of water on the bottom of the oven.
+Slide the ciabatta (together with the baking paper) onto the preheated baking sheet and bake for about 20-25 minutes.
 After baking, cool on a wire rack.